UnforeseenOcean/revvid/README.md

 You've probably seen a bunch of /r/AskReddit narration style videos by now.
 So I randomly thought to start working on a program to automate the creation of them.
 Its still a WIP but the current state of the project allows it to:

-- Take screenshots of top level comments of a thread
+- Take screenshots of top level comments of a thread using selenium.
 - Generate audio using the epic Daniel voice for each comment.
 - Have looping background music.
 - Composite all of the above into a cool video.
 Heres a [**sample**.](https://youtu.be/o18mIpx_NxA)